 The leap from employee to entrepreneur can be difficult for some... mentally and/or logistically, and online surveys can be a simple, low risk way to make some quick cash at home and take your first step towards something more substantial.

 Most of the recommendations above are jobs where you trade hours for dollars.
 They don't have any passive income potential.

 Those who earn big money online do it by creating something once, and get paid for it over and over...
 A good example would be someone who creates an online course, or writes a software program.

 But you don't have to be an expert at something, or a computer programmer.
 You can leverage other people's products, courses, etc. and earn affiliate commissions from them.

 Building a Home Hustle

-This is where you roll up your sleeves and create your own work at home gig from scratch.
-Assuming you still need your full-time income, these are all side hustles that can be grown into full-time gigs if you decide.
+Maybe you want to be fully independent and do your own thing.
+Assuming you still need a full-time income, these are all side hustles you can grow into full-time gigs if you decide.

-It’s really a list of ideas to get your creative juices flowing.
-First the list… and then I’ll talk about strategies you can use to get started.
+I'll go through the list here first and then talk about some strategies you can use to get started.

 - Babysitting Business